Blessing of animals

 Blessing of animals can be either of the animal or of the human-animal relationship, and can apply to pets and other companion animals, or to agricultural animals and working and other animals which humans depend on or interact with.

-Blessing of animals, or of the slaughtering process, before slaughter, is a key element of some religions.
+Blessing of animals, or of the slaughtering process, before slaughter, is a key element of most religions.
 Ceremonial blessing of companion animals occurs throughout the world, for example, Australia, Canada, Scotland, Spain, and the United States.

-Blessing of animals is a religious activity, and occurs broadly across most religions in some form, including, for example, across Christianity, Islam, Judaism, Shinto, Unitarian Universalism, amongst others.

-Secular respect for animals is also strong, for example, World Animal Day, an international day of action for animal rights and welfare celebrated annually, but is still held on 4 October, the feast day of Francis of Assisi, a Christian patron saint of animals.
+Blessing of animals is a religious activity, and occurs broadly across most religions in some form, including Christianity, Islam, Judaism, Shinto, and Unitarian Universalism.
+Secular respect for animals is also strong, for example though World Animal Day, an international day of action for animal rights and welfare celebrated annually.
+It is still held on 4 October, the feast day of Francis of Assisi, a Christian patron saint of animals.